phillord/tawny-owl/docs/getting-started-with-clojure.md

 The project definition is itself written in Clojure; in most cases Tawny projects will require just Clojure and Tawny as dependencies (the version numbers of these will change!).
 The description, and project name will, of course be unique to your project.
+Leiningen will create a basic `project.clj` by running the `lein new` command.

 ## File Locations